-Students who demonstrate understanding can select ways to reduce, reuse, and recycle resources in daily life.
+Students who demonstrate understanding can select ways to reduce, reuse, and recycle resources in daily life on prior experiences and progresses to simple descriptive questions that can be tested.
+Define a simple problem that can be solved through the development of a new or improved object or tool.